12.7% P (Cit. Sol. ≥ 38%), 1% S, 32% Ca

 - Very low heavy metals with Cadmium testing at 1-2 PPM.

-- Blend with Elemental Sulphur 90S to cater for medium term Sulphur requirements.
+- Blend easily and accurately with Elemental Sulphur 90S to cater for medium term Sulphur requirements.

-- Blend with DAP and/or TSP to achieve a balance between fast and slow release phosphate.
+- Blend easily and accurately with DAP and/or TSP to achieve a balance between fast and slow release phosphate.

 Precautions when applying RPR: